cityofaustin/vision-zero/atd-vzd/README.md

 ![CRIS editing model](../docs/images/cris_data_model.png)
 _The "layered" editing environment of the Vision Zero Database_

 The process for updating `units` and `people` behaves in the same manner as `crashes`.
-Note that, to ensure proper data flow and trigger behavior, **records should never be directly inserted into the `_edits` or unified tables**.
+To ensure proper data flow and trigger behavior, **records should never be directly inserted into the `_edits` or unified tables**.

 #### CRIS Extract configuration and accounts